 - 1. m is the number of GTP, GTX, or GTH transceivers. - 2.
-The 7 series FPGA transceiver debug ports are enabled if you select the Additional transceiver control and status ports check-box option in the Vivado IDE. - 3. <lane> takes values from 0 to AURORA\LANES.
+The transceiver debug ports are enabled if you select the Additional transceiver control and status ports check-box option in the Vivado IDE. - 3. <lane> takes values from 0 to AURORA\LANES. - 4.
+For designs using UltraScale devices, the prefixes of the optional transceiver debug ports for single-lane cores are changed from gt<lane> to gt, and the postfixes \in and \out are removed.
+For multi-lane cores, the prefixes of the optional transceiver debug ports gt(n) are aggregated into a single port.